JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-first-class-concurrency.md

 To be first class is to have full support and consideration in all things.
 For concurrency to be a first class citizen of Go, it must be a part of the language itself, not an API bolted on the side.

-To show how concurrency is part of the language, see these type declarations:
+A few type declarations will serve to show how concurrency is built in to the language itself.

 ```go
 type (